 Example 1:

-In this example PoC Client acting as UAC and the PoC Server acting as UAS are OMA PoC release version 2.1 products.
+In this example PoC Client acting as UAC and the PoC Server acting as UAS are OMA PCPS release version 1.0 products.
 The PoC Client has inserted its own company and product name and version "Acme-Talk5000/v1.01".

-User-Agent: PoC-client/OMA2.1 Acme-Talk5000/v1.01
+User-Agent: PoC-client/OMA_PCPS_1.0 Acme-Talk5000/v1.01